CivicTechWR/WRvotes/docs/resources/index.md

 - [Information for Voters](./voter-info): Information about this election, how to vote, and how to get informed.
+- [Getting Informed](./getting-informed): How to quickly and effectively research candidates.
 - [Registering on the Voters' List](./amend-voters-list): You need to be on the Voters' List in order to vote.
 - [Information About School Board Elections](./school-boards-info):